roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 ![australopithecus](/assets/australopithecus.jpg)

+A sculpture of "Lucy," the famous Australopithecus afarensis, in the Smithsonian Museum of Natural History.

 ### The Quaternary Period: Ice Age and Beyond (2.58 MYA - present)
 The first epoch of the Quaternary period, the Pleistocene, is also known as the Ice Age because it spans a time of repeated, planet-scale glaciations.
 Modern humans arose at the end of the Pleistocene and lived alongside other types of humans such as Neanderthals, Denisovans, and Homo erectus.
 At the end of the Pleistocene, global warming caused most of the **megafauna** (large animals) to go extinct, leaving the world looking basically as it does today.

 ![quaternary](/assets/quaternary.jpg)

+Pictured: Woolly mammoths, woolly rhino, cave lions, and an unfortunate Irish elk.

 #### Notable creatures
 - Mammals